 We issued the ordinary shares covered by this prospectus in a private placement in connection with our acquisition of XACCT in February 2004.
-The following table sets forth, to our knowledge, certain information about the selling securityholders based on information provided by or on behalf of the selling securityholders in a questionnaire and supplementally and is as of the date it was provided by the securityholders.
-The percentages set forth below are based on 206,124,803 of our ordinary shares outstanding as of May 31, 2004.
+The following table sets forth, to our knowledge and as of August 12, 2004, certain information about the selling securityholders based on information provided by or on behalf of the selling securityholders in a questionnaire and supplementally.
+The percentages set forth below are based on 203,985,984 of our ordinary shares outstanding as of August 10, 2004.